Insights: Article

 What is the difference between passwords and passphrases?

-A passphrase is a long string of text that can make up a phrase or sentence.
-For example, ‘password123’ is considered a password while ‘my password is 123’ would be considered a passphrase.
-They might look very similar, but passphrases are significantly more secure and harder to crack.
+They look very similar, but passphrases are significantly more secure and harder to crack.
 You can see in the image above how much longer a passphrase would take to crack.
 Some differences between the two are:

 Length and complexity

-• Password: Typically, shorter, and less complex.
+• Password: Typically shorter and less complex.

 • Passphrase: Longer and more complex.